-- This table provides the rate per 100,000 inhabitants and the number of offenses known to law enforcement for violent crimes (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) and property crimes (burglary, larceny-theft, and motor vehicle theft) nationally and by city and county groupings for law enforcement agencies submitting 12 months of complete data (except arson) for 2011.
+- This table provides the rate per 100,000 inhabitants and the number of offenses known to law enforcement for violent crimes (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) and property crimes (burglary, larceny-theft, and motor vehicle theft) in suburban and nonsuburban city law enforcement agencies submitting 12 months of complete data (except arson) for 2011.
 In addition, the table furnishes the number of agencies meeting the criteria for inclusion in this table and provides the estimated population for each population group. - The FBI publishes only data that conform to UCR data collection guidelines.
-For example, the data collection methodology for the offense of forcible rape used by the state UCR Programs administered by the Minnesota Department of Public Safety do not comply with these guidelines, therefore those data are not available for inclusion in this table.
+For example, the data collection methodology for the offense of forcible rape used by the state UCR Programs administered by the Minnesota Department of Public Safety do not comply with these guidelines, therefore, those data are not available for inclusion in this table.
 Instead, the FBI computes the rates by estimating forcible rape offenses for each population group for participating agencies in Minnesota.
-The figures are estimated using the national rates for each population group applied to the population by group Minnesota agencies supplying 12 months of complete data. - The Nonmetropolitan Counties classification includes state police agencies that report aggregately for the entire state.
+The figures are estimated using the national rates for each population group applied to the population by group for Minnesota agencies supplying 12 months of complete data. - Suburban cities include law enforcement agencies in cities with less than 50,000 inhabitants that are within a Metropolitan Statistical Area (MSA) but exclude all metropolitan agencies associated with a principal city.